timoblak/OpenAFQA/README.md

 ### Latest updates

-- (October, 2022) *The AFQA Ensemble models* - This release includes two approaches to AFQA: (a) a classic predictive pipeline with preprocessing, feature extraction and feature vector creation steps, as well as (b) a deep learning model which processes raw fingermark images.
+- (October, 2022) **The AFQA Ensemble models** - This release includes two approaches to AFQA: (a) a classic predictive pipeline with preprocessing, feature extraction and feature vector creation steps, as well as (b) a deep learning model which processes raw fingermark images.
 We also include a fusion method that combines multiple quality scores into one.
 Read more about this contribution in our [Knowledge-Based Systems publication](https://doi.org/10.1016/j.knosys.2022.109148).
-- (September, 2021) *Initial commit* - We released the AFQA toolbox, a collection of algorithms for processing fingerprint/fingermark images, written in Python.
+- (September, 2021) **AFQA Toolbox** - We released the AFQA toolbox, a collection of algorithms for processing fingerprint/fingermark images, written in Python.
 We also provided the initial baseline models for quality assessment of fingermarks.
 Read more about this contribution in our [BIOSIG publication](https://doi.org/10.1109/BIOSIG52210.2021.9548318).

 ### References